DrupalSib/twitter_bootstrap_panels_everywhere/README.md

 twitter_bootstrap_panels_everywhere
 ===================================

-This I've modified theme to make it compatible with Panels/Panels everywhere modules.
+This is modified twitter_bootstrap theme but compatible with Panels/Panels everywhere modules.

 Features:
 - site template layout for basic Bootstrap layout